Content

 Written by:

-Even though Wellbutrin has proven efficacy [2*] , it may not work the same for all patients.
-Several signals can help understand whether Wellbutrin is functioning or not.
-Read on to learn more about these signs that can prepare you for an informed discussion with a doctor during follow-up appointments.
+Even though Wellbutrin has proven efficacy[4] , it may not work the same for all patients.
+Several signals can help understand whether Wellbutrin is working for you or not.
+Read on to learn more about these signs and have an informed discussion with your healthcare provider during follow-up appointments.

 How Does Wellbutrin Work?

-Wellbutrin is classified as a norepinephrine-dopamine reuptake inhibitor (NDRI).
+Wellbutrin is classified as a norepinephrine-dopamine reuptake inhibitor (NDRI)[5] .
 Its exact mechanism of action is yet unknown.
-Researchers [3*] think it interferes with the reuptake of two neurotransmitters: dopamine and norepinephrine (although the inhibition is weak compared to other antidepressants).
+Researchers[6] think it interferes with the reuptake of two neurotransmitters: dopamine and norepinephrine (although the inhibition is weak compared to other antidepressants).
 These neurotransmitters play crucial roles in regulating mood, attention, and pleasure.
-However, Bupropion does not affect serotonin reuptake or the blocking of monoamine oxidase, two important enzymes in the brain.
+However, bupropion does not affect serotonin reuptake or the blocking of monoamine oxidase, two important enzymes in the brain.

-As a result of its ability to boost dopamine levels in the brain, Bupropion can effectively treat depressive disorders by improving mood and alleviating the nicotine withdrawal-induced dopamine deficit.
+As a result of its ability to boost dopamine levels in the brain, bupropion can effectively treat depressive disorders by improving mood.
+It can also alleviate the nicotine withdrawal-induced dopamine deficit.
 After entering the body, the medication is broken down into three distinct metabolites, each of which has a separate effect on the body, which accounts for its efficacy.

 How Long Does Wellbutrin Take to Work?